 ‘To The Micro Level’

-Erica Yamamoto, who heads up the CXM team at etailer Zulily, which exists within the 150-person marketing team, told CMO by Adobe that CXM is essential for growth.
+Erica Yamamoto, who heads up the CXM team at etailer Zulily, which exists within the 150-person marketing team, told CMO.com that CXM is essential for growth.

 “We take CXM to the micro level as customers opt in to our shopping experience,” she said.
 “We believe that if we can better understand our customer, we can better serve her on the right platform, with the right message, at the right time.”

 Using proprietary machine learning technology, Zulily’s CXM team has been able to drive orders from repeat customers to 92%, Yamamoto said.
 While the team is responsible for Zulily’s cross-channel engagement, user experience, and marketing programs, with the objective of driving long-term user engagement as well as testing and launching new customer programs, “ultimately, however, CX is owned by every department,” Yamamoto said.

 Customer metrics are integrated into companywide goals, she added, and the team provides real-time CXM insights to executives and departments across the organization, which has helped incentivize and prioritize cross-functional action.
 Last year, for example, Zulily’s CXM team partnered with UX and IT to redesign their apps and website FAQs and saw an immediate impact on contact deflection, and increase in first-contact resolution, Yamamoto said.

 Of course, finding the right people for the CXM team is crucial to its success.